 Where can I get a Test & how much do they cost?

 We have compiled some resources related to ‘Testing’ on our dedicated page.
-There are a number of private businesses that offer this service, and whilst we don't recommend any specific company - the many options available can be found by searching online.
+There are a number of private businesses that offer this service, and whilst we don't recommend any specific company - the many options available can be found by searching online or speaking to your Personal Travel Agent.

 Will I lose my money/holiday if my test doesn't come back in time or is positive?